DawChihLiou/next-typeahead/README.md

 Your dev server with hot reload will be available at `http://localhost:3000`.

 ### `npm start` or `npm run start`: to run the application locally
-Your server will be available at `http://localhost:3000`.
+Your local server will be available at `http://localhost:3000`.

 ## References